Smiling person with long hair wearing a white shirt, indoor background

 • Addictions (worked a number of years in this area)

-• Family and Couple Therapy (work mainly with individuals at present)
+• Family and Couple Therapy (work with individuals on relational issues at present)

 I am open to discuss any therapy preferences and to consider your need and good fit, and we always check in along the way.

 For example, my clients and I have really landed with the help and healing that is possible with Internal Family Systems (IFS) therapy, which is an exciting model of therapy that is continuing to gain respect internationally.
-I have dedicated over 150 hours to IFS official training, and have assisted with IFS training programs.
+I have dedicated many many hours to IFS official training, I consult in peer groups with two of Australia’s lead trainers, and have assisted with in person and online IFS training programs.

-Therapy with me is always collaborative, intuitive, and creative and is guided by you and what you need help with.
+Therapy with me is always collaborative, intuitive, and creative and is guided by you and what you need help with, my intuition and well honed skills in helping people navigate their internal and external worlds.

 I also consider factors such as life phases, hormones (e.g.menopause) and neurodiversity -ADHD/ Autism etc. when framing concerns.